norahmad95/reading-notes7/read04.md

 ***in first you have to use **var** ** ***to creat*** **variable**.***
 ***at the end you have to use the demonstrates how the mathmatical opreators can represnt numberes use*** **document.getElmantById**
-note: anythimg you want to make it stringe just place a quotes around it.
+note: anything you want to make it stringe just place a quotes around it.